Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Background

-Since the specification of positive query-key pairs is a design choice, it is usually straightforward to extract such pairs from the unlabeled dataset of interest.
-However, the exact extraction of negatives can be challenging without prior knowledge due to the lack of labels.
-For this reason, contrastive methods usually approximate negative sampling with Noise Contrastive Estimation (NCE) \cite{nce}, which effectively generates negatives by sampling noisily from the dataset.
-In particular, modern contrastive approaches \cite{chen2020simclr,kaiming2019moco,henaff2019data,laskin2020curl} employ the InfoNCE loss \cite{oord2018representation}, which is described in Equation \ref{eq:infonce} and can also be interpreted as a multi-class cross entropy classification loss with $K$ classes.

 In the computer vision setting, a simple and natural choice of query-key specification is to define queries and keys as two data augmentations of the same image.
 This approach, called instance discrimination, is used in most of the state-of-the-art representation learning methods for static images \cite{chen2020simclr,kaiming2019moco} as well as RL from pixels \cite{laskin2020curl}.
-In the minibatch setting, which we also employ in this work, the InfoNCE loss is computed by sampling $K = \{x_1,\dots,x_K\}$ images from the dataset, generating queries $Q = \{q_1,\dots,q_K\}$ and keys $K = \{k_1 ,\dots,k_K \}$ with stochastic data augmentations $q_i, k_i = \text{aug}(x_i)$, and for each datapoint $x_i$ treating the rest of the images in the minibatch as negatives.
+In the minibatch setting, which we also employ in this work, the InfoNCE loss is computed by sampling $K = \{x_1,\dots,x_K\}$ images from the dataset, generating queries $Q = \{q_1,\dots,q_K\}$ and keys $K = \{k_1 ,\dots,k_K \}$ with stochastic data augmentations $q_i, k_i = \text{aug}(x_i)$, and using each augmented datapoint $x_i$ as positives while the rest of the images are negatives.